 How to Claim Norwegian Air Strike Compensation

-If you have experienced flight delays or cancellations at least once, you understand how irritating it can be.
+If you have encountered flight delays or cancellations at least once, you understand how irritating it can be.

-Travelers who face any of these situations on Norwegian Air flights are entitled to claim compensation, according to European Union regulations.
+Passengers who encounter any of these issues on Norwegian Air flights are entitled to claim compensation, according to European Union regulations.
 Follow these steps to claim compensation:

 - Let our experts help you.
 Once you submit the form, our team will handle the rest.
-We understand the EU laws well and will strive to secure your compensation.
+We know the EU laws comprehensively and will strive to obtain your rightful compensation.
 You only incur a fee if we win your case.